FALL ‘6 WEEKENDS’ 2018 PERMACULTURE DESIGN CERTIFICATE COURSE

 Austin,TX and the surrounding area is unique in that we are home to many mission driven organizations working to build sustainability and community.
 This course is designed to connect the participants with many local organizations with an array of missions.
 It is our hope that our students will finish the course with a toolbox of design techniques and strategies as well as connections with organizations and people who can help guide them towards new opportunities to learn, volunteer and work in various fields of interest related to sustainability.

-This course includes classroom instruction from lead facilitators Caroline Riley, Taelor Monroe and guest instructors.
+This course includes classroom instruction from Caroline Riley, Taelor Monroe and guest instructors.
 It features hands-on learning projects, including your final site design project.
 The final design project sites are chosen from student’s properties and are group design projects.
 When complete the property owner will come away with both a conceptual design as well as many detailed designs for areas of interest from each design participant in the group.
-For more details about the content and schedule, scroll down this page.

 September 15- Day 1: Introduction to Permaculture, State of the World, Tour & Explore, Permaculture Ethics & Principles